Powerlated/pandocs/content/CGB_Registers.md

 When using any CGB registers (including those in the Video/Link chapters), you must first unlock CGB features by changing byte 0143h in the cartridge header.
-Typically use a value of 80h for games which support both CGB and monochrome gameboys, and C0h for games which work on CGBs only.
-Otherwise, the CGB will operate in monochrome 'Non CGB' compatibility mode.
+Typically a value of 80h is used for games which support both CGB and monochrome Game Boy consoles, and C0h for games which work on CGBs only.
+Otherwise, the CGB will operate in monochrome DMG compatibility mode.

 # Detecting CGB (and GBA) functions

-CGB hardware can be detected by examing the CPU accumulator (A-register) directly after startup.
+CGB hardware can be detected by examining the CPU accumulator (A-register) directly after startup.
 A value of 11h indicates CGB (or GBA) hardware, if so, CGB functions can be used (if unlocked, see above).
 When A=11h, you may also examine Bit 0 of the CPUs B-Register to separate between